evrythng-scan.js v2.0

 }).then(console.log);

-In version 2.0 a similar operation should be done using score in the the filter
+In version 2.0, a similar operation is done using score in the filter

 parameter to return results above a certain confidence score.
 The score for each result is included in the scan response.
 For example, to request only results over 75%: